White-cheeked barbet: Description

 The white-cheeked barbet is 16.5–18.5 cm in length.
 It has a brownish head streaked with white, sometimes giving it a capped appearance.
 The bill is pale pink.
 Size varies from the larger northern birds to the southern ones.

 Like many other Asian barbets, white-cheeked barbets are green, sit still, and perch upright, making them difficult to spot.
 During the breeding season which begins at the start of summer their calls become loud and constant especially in the mornings.
 The call, a monotonous Kot-roo...Kotroo... starting with an explosive trrr is not easily differentiated from that of the brown-headed barbet.
 During hot afternoons, they may also utter a single note wut not unlike the call of collared scops owl or coppersmith barbet.
 Other harsh calls are produced during aggressive encounters.

 Distribution and habitat

 The main range is along the Western Ghats south from the Surat Dangs and along the associated hills of southern India into parts of the southern Eastern Ghats mainly in the Shevaroy and Chitteri Hills.
-In some areas such as in the city of Bangalore, it has been suggested that this species may have displaced the brown-headed barbet which was once said to occur there.
+In some areas, it has been suggested that this species may have displaced the brown-headed barbet which was formerly the dominant barbet species.